 Feds Feed Families

-All Federal agencies, including Field components, are asked to participate in the campaign.
-The field agencies can share their collections with their local food banks; we are looking forward to ensuring the FFF campaign will stretch across America and be visible and active in every state.
+All Federal agencies, including field components, are asked to participate in the campaign.
+The field agencies will share their collections with their local food banks with the goal of ensuring that the FFF campaign will stretch across America and be visible and active in every state.

-Please bring non-perishable food items and place them into a designated collection box located in your Federal workplace or take them directly to your local food bank.
-Donations of fresh food (fruit, vegetables, herbs, nuts) can now be made directly to a food pantry in your community - please visit www.ampleharvest.org/fff to find one near you.
+As in every year, employees are asked to bring non-perishable food items and place them into a designated collection box located in the Federal workplace or take them directly to a local food bank.
+Donations of fresh food (fruit, vegetables, herbs, nuts) can be made directly to a food pantry in your community - please visit www.ampleharvest.org to find one near you.

 Thank you for the work that you do to help your neighbors.
 We look forward to another exciting and successful FFF campaign!
 Share your progress, stories and photos on social media using the hashtag #FedsFeedFamilies.

 Linda Cronin, 2016 Feds Feed Families National Program Manager, 202-690-1299